crissxross/tailspin-flask-htmx/notes.md

 # Recreating Tailspin notes

+NOTE: the final 2 fragments should ALWAYS be g35 & a21

-JSON data for all the segments (or fragments) of the story, containing:
+YAML data for all the segments (or fragments) of the story, containing:

 - id
 - animation (optional)
 - audio list (optional)
-- character ??
-(George or Karen)
-- scene number ??

 Online YAML parser - http://yaml-online-parser.appspot.com/